rust-lang/rfcs/text/0000-ptr-meta.md

 `VTable` could be made generic with a type parameter for the trait object type that it describes.
 This would avoid forcing that the size, alignment, and destruction pointers be in the same location (offset) for every vtable.
-But keeping them in the same location is probaly desirable anyway to keep code size
+But keeping them in the same location is probaly desirable anyway to keep code size small.

 [2579]: https://github.com/rust-lang/rfcs/pull/2579